Progvice/mvc/README.md

 ### **/App**

 App folder contains whole software logic in.
-Reason why software is built to App folder is that enduser is not able to gain access to .php -files.
-Every use of functionality is controlled by developer.
+Reason why software is built to App folder is that user does not have access to any critical part of the software.
+It makes this software one step more secure.

 ### **/logs**